wirshingh/Mitofinder-using-spades-assemblies-array/README.md

 # A script to create an array to run MitoFinder in Hydra using Spades assemblies
-See "How to run array" file
+See "ReadMe_howToRunArray.txt" file above for instructions on how to use this script.
 ```
 #!bin/bash
 ############################################################